deplicator/HousingTour/README.md

 Most people don't like to type (this is a mystery to me), so check out the **Public List** button at the bottom of the window.
-This will take a moment, but will give a list of all public properties found in your faction on the server.
+This will take a moment, but will give a list of all public properties (except yourself) found in your faction on the server.
 Clicking on a player in **Public List** will take you to that property.

 As of writing this, a house set to public can take up to a week before it's recognized by the server as public.